 The grammatical relations and word order of Punjabi nouns will need practice.
 The recommendation is to practice naming objects and nouns to increase your vocabulary.
 While doing so, give attention to the pronunciation, which will help you identify the gender, number, and case.

 The most important in Punjabi, Hindi, and Urdu (as they are similar languages) is to get the gender right.
 If not, the sentence will become pretty hysterical!
 As a learner, though, tones and pronunciation will come gradually and naturally with practice!
-Keep trying!
+Keep trying and keep following the Punjabi gender rules!

 How Do You Say Noun In Punjabi?